 What Attracts Gnats to Your Home?

 Gnats can easily smell food, soil, and even perfume from far away.
 The food itself doesn’t even have to emit a strong odor in order to attract gnats.
-Just having fruits and vegetables sitting out on your kitchen counter is enough to get a gnat’s attention.
+Just the sweet smell of having fruits and vegetables sitting out on your kitchen counter is enough to get a gnat’s attention.

-Leftover food in your disposal, garbage cans, and even your potted plants after are all popular spots for gnats.
+Leftover food in your own garbage disposal can, garbage cans, and even your potted plants after are all popular spots for gnats.
 (This is especially true if you have a tendency to overwater your plants, or if you live in a particularly humid climate.)